burespe1/semantic-dictionary/drafts/DR_EU_2024-490/auxiliary-information_vehicle-facilities.md

 ---
-id: auxiliary-information_fi-capacity--for-bicycles
+id: auxiliary-information_vehicle-facilities
-label: fi, capacity and access conditions for bicycles
+label: vehicle facilities, including classes of carriage, on-board Wi-Fi, capacity and access conditions for bicycles
 definition: the minimum information required to describe the available facilities/amenities offered by a public transport mode.
 category: Level of service 2
 language: en